Programme

 14.00 – 16.30 – Plenary session

-Session 4 – Functional aspects of sourdoughs
+Session 4 – Functional aspects of sourdoughs and sourdough breads

-Chair: Prof. Christophe COURTIN (KU Leuven, Leuven, Belgium)
+Chair: Christophe COURTIN (KU Leuven, Leuven, Belgium)

 14.00 - 14.40 – Keynote lecture

-Prof. Luc DE VUYST
+Luc DE VUYST (FoodFerment, Aalst, Belgium)

 Flavour production during sourdough and sourdough bread production